Microalgae-based Astaxanthin Made in Canada

 Using Cutting Edge Technology to Produce Astaxanthin, a Powerful Source of Antioxidants.

-In 2010, we began focussing on the production of Astaxanthin from a strain of microalgae called Haematococcus Pluvialis.
-We are presently selling direct to consumers through our OnPoint, as well as the original Regenurex brands.
+In 2010, we began focussing on the production of Astaxanthin in Canada from a strain of microalgae called Haematococcus Pluvialis.
+We are presently selling direct to consumers through our OnPoint™ brand on Amazon and our online store, as well as the original Regenurex brand.
 The combination of cutting edge technology, innovation and many years of algae culturing experience has enabled us to push the productivity boundaries of this particular strain of algae.

 We are presently operating eight 7000-liter photobioreactors.
 We have also engineered and are presently building a new optimized 14,000-liter reactor that we anticipate will significantly reduce our production costs.
 Along with the reactor design, we have designed and implemented the required cleaning and handling protocols required to support consistent production.